 In 1993, Jeff Sutherland and his team at Easel Corporation created the Scrum process to be used in software development by combining the concepts of the 1986 HBR article with the concepts of object-oriented development, empirical process control, iterative development and incremental, software processes.

-The Scrum team consists of the following roles:
+The Scrum team consists of 3 roles: